 This plant is likely to make an extremely attractive high groundcover or border in lime-rich areas or special calcareous-soil sections of the garden.
 Alternatively, it could be grown in pots containing a mixture of calcareous soil and peat.

-Although it is not currently in horticultural use, the propagation of S. recurvata has been investigated in order to attempt ex situ conservation (Swart 2006).
-Several propagation methods are successful, including plant tissue culture.
-In all instances, care should be taken to protect plants from fungal attack.
+Although it is not currently often cultivated, the propagation of S. recurvata has been investigated in order to attempt ex situ conservation (Swart 2006).
+Several propagation methods were successful, but the recommended propagation method is air-layering.

 References and further reading